-Price returns to her alma mater after a two-year stint at South Alabama where she was an assistant coach who served as the offensive coordinator and primary recruiting coordinator.
+In 2017, Price returned to her alma mater after a two-year stint at South Alabama, where she was an assistant coach who served as the offensive coordinator and primary recruiting coordinator.
 She also worked with blocking.

 A three-year member of the Florida State indoor volleyball team, Price helped the Seminoles to their first-ever trip to the Elite Eight in 2009 after winning the ACC Championship.
 She led the league in blocks (1.31 per set) and ranked fourth in hitting percentage (.335) which was also second on the team.
 The All-ACC middle blocker won AVCA All-America honorable mention accolades.

-“Jordana was well respected by her teammates as someone very passionate about playing everyday,” Poole said.
+“Jordana was well respected by her teammates as someone very passionate about playing every day,” Poole said back in 2017.
 “She was a great student-athlete and she held herself to high standards.
 She coaches with the same communication and aggressiveness that made her an All-American during our 2009 run to the NCAA Elite Eight.”

 Price played professionally overseas and in the United State following her graduation in 2009.
 She helped lead Hotel Cristal Volleyball Franches-Montagnes to take second place at the Swiss Volley Cup Final while helping the franchise to its first European Cup win.